flutter/website/src/_includes/docs/swift-package-manager/migrate-swift-plugin.md

 6. Move any resource files from `ios/Assets` to `Sources/plugin_name_ios`
    (or a subdirectory).
-   Then add them to your `Package.swift` file if applicable.
+   Add the resource files to your `Package.swift` file if applicable.
    For more instructions, see [https://developer.apple.com/documentation/xcode/bundling-resources-with-a-swift-package](https://developer.apple.com/documentation/xcode/bundling-resources-with-a-swift-package).